opensearch-project/sql-odbc/Trifork.readme.md

 # Cheetah OpenSearch ODBC Driver

 OpenSearchODBC is a read-only ODBC driver for Windows and Mac for connecting to OpenSearch SQL support that add Oauth authentication/authorization whithin JWToken.
-In this version the driver use the UI entry-point of the `BASIC` auth to allows to enter the token in the `Password` field.
+In this version the driver use the UI entry-point of the `BASIC` auth to allows to enter the JWT token in the `Password` field.
 The information in the field `User name` will be not used.

 ## Specifications